AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/accessibility.md

 >[!NOTE]
 >
->Available in Acrobat Pro DC only.
+>Available in Acrobat Pro only.

 ## Accessibility check